alexanderlarsen/Saneject/README.md

 | Platforms         | Editor-only tooling; runtime code is plain C#, so it runs on any platform Unity supports                          |

 > ⚠️ **Platform notice**
-> Saneject’s runtime is just plain C# (no reflection, no dynamic code).
+> Saneject's runtime is just plain C# (no reflection, no dynamic code).
 > It's tested on Windows + Android (Mono & IL2CPP) builds without issues, but other targets (IL2CPP iOS, WebGL, consoles) are not yet verified.
 >
 > The only non-standard Unity moving parts are: